HubRise/website/APPS-TEMPLATE/en/connect-hubrise.md

 -- CONNECT - option 3 --

-Only the SOLUTION support team can connect your SOLUTION to HubRise.
+Only the SOLUTION support team can connect your [EPOS] to HubRise.

 To connect SOLUTION to HubRise, proceed as follows:

-1. Log in to your [HubRise account](https://manager.hubrise.com).
-1. Select the location you want to connect from the dropdown menu.
-1. Grant SOLUTION support access to your HubRise account.
+1. Grant SOLUTION access to your HubRise account.
 For more information, see [Grant Access to SOLUTION Support](#give-access).
 1. Contact the SOLUTION support team who will establish the connection to HubRise.
 For more information, see [Contact SOLUTION Support](#contact).

 ## Grant Access to SOLUTION Support {#give-access}

 To facilitate the handling of your support requests, you need to grant your SOLUTION provider access to your HubRise account.
 -- OR --
 To connect SOLUTION and facilitate the handling of your support requests, you need to grant your SOLUTION provider access to your HubRise account.

 To grant access to SOLUTION, proceed as follows:

 1. From the HubRise back office, select **SETTINGS** in the left-hand menu.
 1. In the **Permissions** section, enter `contact@SOLUTION.com` and select **Manager** in the dropdown list of roles.
-1. Click the **+** icon to grant SOLUTION support access to your account or a selected location.
+1. Click the **+** icon to grant SOLUTION support access to your account or location.

 Adding a user is the recommended way to grant access to a third party to your HubRise account or location.
 Sharing passwords is not recommended for security reasons.
 For more information on permissions, see the [Permissions](/docs/permissions) help page.

 ## Contact SOLUTION Support {#contact}

-To request the connection of your SOLUTION, contact SOLUTION support by email at contact@SOLUTION.com.
+To request the connection of your [EPOS], contact SOLUTION support by email at contact@SOLUTION.com.
 You can include support@hubrise.com in copy for a coordinated follow-up between our two teams.

 Include in your request the name of your HubRise account, its HubRise identifier and the location to connect.
 For more information, see [Location Name and ID](/docs/locations#location-name-and-id).